bradlindblad/tidyUSDA/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is an incremental release.
+* Dropping rgeos as a dep since it is sunsetted.